 As a teen, he attended Madison Academy in Huntsville, Ala., where he averaged 14 points and four rebounds per game his senior year.
 He helped lead the Mustangs to the Alabama High School Athletic Association (AHSAA) Class 3A State Championship and was named Northwest Regional MVP and second-team all-state.

-His freshman year at Freed-Harderman University, he averaged 10.2 points per game, 4.5 rebounds.
+His freshman year at Freed Hardeman University, he averaged 10.2 points per game, 4.5 rebounds.
 He played in 22 games, averaged 20 minutes per game and shot 52.7 percent from the field and also led the team in dunks.

 Mack earned a degree in criminal justice from Freed-Hardernman University.